Fine Structure and Decays of Hidden-Strangeness Tetraquarks in the Dynamical Diquark Model: Fall-Apart Decays of -Wave Tetraquarks

 \subsection{Numerical Results for the Decay Ratios}

-We estimate relative decay -width ratios for $S$-wave fall-apart channels of hidden–strangeness $P$-wave tetraquarks using the phase-space factors $\mathcal P$ and spin-recoupling coefficients $\mathcal S$ computed in Tables~VII–XII.
+We estimate relative decay-width ratios for $S$-wave fall-apart channels of hidden–strangeness $P$-wave tetraquarks using the phase-space factors $\mathcal P$ and spin-recoupling factors $\mathcal S$ computed in Tables~VII–XII.
 Throughout this analysis, we take the mixing angles $\phi_P \simeq 39^\circ$ [Eqs.~(\ref{eq:0--mix})] and $\theta_K \simeq 33^\circ$ [Eqs.~(\ref{eq:Kmix})]~\cite{ParticleDataGroup:2024cfk,Cheng:2011pb}, and assume that the partial widths scale as

-This approximation, equivalent to assuming that all 2-body fall-apart decays for a given tetraquark have the same invariant amplitude ${\cal M}_{ fi}$ apart from spin-recoupling factors ${\cal S}_{ i}$, enables us to identify the dominant decay channels for each tetraquark multiplet and to compare the predicted decay patterns for the experimentally observed and predicted resonances.
+This approximation, equivalent to assuming that all 2-body $S$-wave fall-apart decays for a given tetraquark have the same invariant amplitude ${\cal M}_{ fi}$ apart from spin-recoupling factors ${\cal S}_{ i}$, enables us to identify the dominant decay channels for each tetraquark multiplet and to compare the predicted decay patterns for the experimentally observed and predicted resonances.